Skip to main content

 config show

-Display the current configuration stored in ~/.pcl/config.toml.
+Display the current configuration stored in ~/.config/pcl/config.toml.

 config delete